 As you develop your musical skills, you may become interested in writing your own music.
-While learning to play an instrument and being able to play others’ music is a wonderful skill, nothing compares to creating sheet music full of your own compositions!
+While learning to play an instrument and being able to play others’ music is a wonderful skill, nothing compares to the ability to make sheet music full of your own compositions!
 Once you have a strong music foundation, you can let your musical creativity run wild.

 As a budding songwriter, you’ll need to add some additional skills to your repertoire.
 Writing music can be as simple as putting a pen to paper, or you can take advantage of the many songwriting tools technology offers.
 Whether you’re sketching out notes for yourself, writing the next pop hit, or creating sheet music of arrangements for a big band, the most important step is to just get started.